hneemann/flashSurvey/README.md

 # flashSurvey #

-FlashSurvey is a simple, fast, and easy-to-use survey application.
+FlashSurvey is a simple, fast, and user-friendly survey application that can be used in a lecture to conduct a survey among the students present.
+It is possible to create surveys with multiple choice questions.
+The creator of the survey can choose whether students are allowed to give only one answer or select multiple options.

-It is possible to create surveys with multiple choice questions, with up to six answers.
-The creating user is able to create the survey and open a page containing a QR-Code to be shown on a beamer.
-This way the voting users are able to scan the shown QR-Code to take part in the survey.
-It is no account required, but you have to host it on your own.
+The creating user has to open a web-page containing a QR-Code to be shown on a video projector.
+This way the students are able to scan the shown QR-Code to take part in the survey.
+Neither the creator of the survey nor the students need an account.

+This way, launching a survey, letting students vote, and displaying the results is a matter of seconds.

-Because there is no account required, it is not possible to store a survey template.
-But you can copy a permanent URL of the survey and use it later to create a new survey with the same questions.
+It is not possible to store a survey template on the server.
+But you can create a permanent URL of the survey and use it later to create a new survey with the same questions.
 This way you can store survey templates in your browser bookmarks.